Innovating the study of REP

 Workshops + Events

 Members of @REP_UCSD participate in various department-supported workshops that advance conversations on race and ethnic politics.
-These events aim to provide an inclusive community for all scholars and feature the Race and Ethnic Politics Speaker Series, lab research meetings, and “paper bag” lunches for graduate students and faculty to discuss and receive feedback on ongoing projects.
+These events aim to provide an inclusive community for all scholars and feature the Race and Ethnic Politics Speaker Series, lab research meetings, and “brown bag” lunches for graduate students and faculty to discuss and receive feedback on ongoing projects.

 Guest Jamila Michener for the REP Speaker Series, 2020.